microsoft/CameraTraps/research/active_learning/README_NEW.md

 This directory constitutes an ongoing project to employ active learning for semi-automated camera trap (and possibly aerial/drone) image labeling.

 ## Species Classification
+We suppose we have a large species classification dataset with labeled images.
+We run these images through a detector to get crops of the detections (we call this the *pre-training set*), and then learn an _embedding model_ on the labeled crops.
+We use this embedding model as a feature extractor to build a classifier on a new target dataset.

+### Preparing the Pretraining Set
+1. Use `CameraTraps/data_management/importers/eMammal/copy_and_unzip_emammal.py` to download and unzip data from Azure storage account to, e.g. a mounted `/datadrive`.
+This creates a bunch of folders each containing `.JPG` files and a `deployment_manifest.xml` file.

 Suppose we have a large dataset of labeled images (e.g. eMammal dataset), and have run these images through a detector to get crops of the detections using `CameraTraps/data_management/databases/classification/make_classification_dataset.py`.
 We first learn an _embedding model_ on the labeled dataset, which we will use as a feature extractor to build a classifier for our target dataset.
 This can be done by calling `main.py`.

 We also prepare crops for images from our target dataset (e.g. Snapshot Serengeti).
 We pass each crop through the embedding to obtain a feature vector, ask the oracle (e.g. human expert) to label ~1000 images, and then train a _classification model_ using these labeled samples.